verklegarden/crysol/docs/signatures/Schnorr.md

 ## Security Notes

+> TODO: End goal musig2 and as much BIP-340 compatible as possible.

 Note that `crysol`'s Schnorr scheme deviates slightly from the classical Schnorr signature scheme.

-Instead of using the secp256k1 point `R = [k]G` directly, this scheme uses the Ethereum address of the point `R`, which decreases the difficulty of brute-forcing the signature from 256 bits (trying random secp256k1 points) to 160 bits (trying random Ethereum addresses).
+Instead of using the secp256k1 point `R = [k]G` directly, this scheme uses the Ethereum address of the point `R` which decreases the difficulty of brute-forcing the signature from 256 bits (trying random secp256k1 points) to 160 bits (trying random Ethereum addresses).

 However, the difficulty of cracking a secp256k1 public key using the baby-step giant-step algorithm is `O(√Q)`[^baby-step-giant-step-wikipedia].
 Note that `√Q ~ 3.4e38 < 128 bit`.